 Like many businesses, financial services organizations are evolving into a provider of digital services via platforms, effectively putting the business “in a box”.
 If you want to pursue this ambition, your data not only needs to be of high quality.
 It also needs to be served up according to contextual business information views, rather than technical views.

-The critical role of master data management
+The critical role of master data management in financial services

-MDM defines and implements governance policies to certify that certain critical parameters of your customer and product data, including its origin, accuracy, coherence, accessibility, security, auditability and ethics, are under business supervision and best serving business purpose.
+Master data management defines and implements governance policies to certify that certain critical parameters of your customer and product data, including its origin, accuracy, coherence, accessibility, security, auditability and ethics, are under business supervision and best serving business purpose.

 - Providing the ability to create, manage and distribute the authoritative sources of reference data required for open banking collaboration